Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: Lindblad dynamics compatible with contact geometry

 where the identity operator is included automatically.

 A contact-compatible Lindblad generator is precisely one whose Heisenberg adjoint leaves $\mathcal{A}_\hbar$ pointwise invariant and satisfies $\mathcal{L}^\dagger(\widehat{I}_\hbar)=0$.
-In this minimal setting, contact compatibility reduces to the existence of a nontrivial invariant commutative subalgebra generated by a single dissipated quantity beyond the scalars.
-This example highlights a general structural feature: while the constant function $1$ plays a nontrivial role in the Jacobi algebra at the classical level, its quantum counterpart is automatically invariant.
-The content of contact compatibility therefore lies entirely in the quantization of the nonconstant dissipated quantities.
+In this minimal setting, contact compatibility reduces to the existence of a non-trivial invariant commutative subalgebra generated by a single dissipated quantity beyond the scalars.
+This example highlights a general structural feature: while the constant function $1$ plays a non-trivial role in the Jacobi algebra at the classical level, its quantum counterpart is automatically invariant.
+The content of contact compatibility therefore lies entirely in the quantization of the non-constant dissipated quantities.

 For a set of functions $S\subseteq \Cinfty(C)$, we write $\mathrm{Jacobi\text{-}alg}\langle S\rangle$ for the smallest Jacobi subalgebra of $(\Cinfty(C),\{\cdot,\cdot\}_\alpha)$ containing $S$, i.e. the smallest linear subspace of $\Cinfty(C)$ which contains $S$ and is closed under pointwise multiplication and the Jacobi bracket.